 Water Mains Cleaning

-Napier citizens can be proud of their water quality.
-Drawn from the Heretaunga Plains aquifer, the city's water has been filtered by natural processes associated with an artesian system shaped over millions of years.
+Drawn from the Heretaunga Plains aquifer, Napier's water has been filtered by natural processes associated with an artesian system shaped over millions of years.

-Napier's water, which has no added chlorine, is reticulated through some 437kms of pipe.
+Our water is then reticulated through some 470kms of pipe.

 The council's ongoing cleaning maintenance schedule, operated on a five-yearly cycle, flushes out the city's water mains, removing brown algae that would otherwise continue to build up in the network.
 The programme, manned by council staff, targets 20 percent of the city's mains each year - 93 kilometres of pipe were cleaned in 2007.